MMillward2012/deepmind_internship/README.md

 ## License

-This repository is for research and educational use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-See `LICENSE` for details.
+Copyright (c) 2025 Matthew Millward